o3de/o3de.org/content/docs/contributing/to-docs/style-guide.md

 ```

 {{< note >}}
-A table of contents for the page is automatically generated in the right gutter using the on-page headings in the `toc` Front Matter variable is set to `true`.
+A table of contents for the page is automatically generated in the right gutter using the on-page headings if the `toc` Front Matter variable is set to `true`.
 {{< /note >}}

 ## Text format